amar528/weather-api/README.md

 - Investigate newer Spring Cloud components that I am not yet aware of.
 - Investigate and learn Cloud deployment integration options.
 - Investigate new Jenkins build pipeline options.
+- How would you implement a similar solution using Python and modern frameworks ?
+Is it easier?